Vault Min-Max Guide

 Vault Basics: You pick one item weekly from up to 9 options.
 Item level scales with your highest completed content per category.
 Take a socket if nothing is useful.

-Season 3 Timeline
+Midnight Season 1 Timeline

 Vault Holding Strategy